huggingface/blog/hf-bitsandbytes-integration.md

 int8_model = int8_model.to(0) # Quantization happens here
 ```

 Note that the quantization step is done in the second line once the model is set on the GPU.
-If you print `int8_model[0].weight` you get:
+If you print `int8_model[0].weight` before calling the `.to` function you get:

 ```
 int8_model[0].weight